avito-tech/Paparazzo/README.md

 * _configuration_ — closure used to provide additional module setup.

 ### <a name="ui-customization" />UI Customization
-You can customize colors, fonts and icon used in photo picker.
+You can customize colors, fonts and icons used in photo picker.
 Just pass an instance of `PaparazzoUITheme` to the initializer of assembly factory.

 ```swift
 var theme = PaparazzoUITheme()